MatterMr/CLPuddle/README.md

 ### **Current:**
 - Create APIHandler for the puddle application to interact with the OSU api.
 Mainly to learn the structure of the OSUAPI to format the puddle database accordingly.
+- Convert the Project into a JS CLI, possibly rust or bash based script for the future.